vidjil/vidjil/doc/server.md

 Click on `init database` and create a first account by entering an email.
 This account is the main root account of the server.
 Other administrators could then be created.

 - Once these main service are set, you can also set docker service for backup and mail communication.

+- Once these main service are set, you can also set docker service for backup and mail communication.